SAP Custom Development optimizes Call Center Workforce to make customers and staff happy

 Here you find yourself in a balancing act with many competing objectives.
 Luckily this is one of the tasks that can be done quite well with the integrated SAP HANA features for predictive analytics and optimization.

-My name is Marcus Dettenbach and I work in the Data Science Team of the SAP Custom Development group.
+My name is Marcus Dettenbach and I am a Data Scientist at SAP.
 This blog is about a solution to the problem we built to tackle the problem I just lined out.

 WORKFORCE MANAGEMENT PROCESS – HOW TO APPROACH THE PROBLEM

 Finding a good solution for our optimization problem can be done in three steps that build upon each other:

 - Forecast the demand of agents for the time period that needs to be planned

 - Find the optimal number of agents per shift by using an optimization algorithm